Can A Creditor Garnish My Wages After 7 Years?

 Statute of Limitations on Debts

 The statute of limitations on debts varies by state and debt type.
 Generally, it ranges from 3 to 6 years for most consumer debts.
 After this period, creditors can’t sue you to collect the debt.
 However, this doesn’t automatically prevent wage garnishment if a judgment was obtained before the statute expired.
+Communications from a mortgage lender regarding foreclosure can be particularly stressful and confusing, emphasizing the importance of understanding legal jargon.

 Remember: